How Much Do Boulders Cost?

 - Find A Landscaping Pro

 Based on national research, the average cost of landscape boulders is:

 - Average Minimum Cost of Landscaping Boulders: $100 per ton

 - Average Maximum Cost of Landscaping Boulders: $600 per ton

-Trying to pin down the exact cost of a landscaping boulder can be tricky, because a lot of the price depends on whether you use materials native to your city.
+Trying to pin down the exact cost of large boulders for landscaping can be tricky, because a lot of the price depends on whether you use materials native to your city.
 For example, shipping a giant boulder across the country would be incredibly expensive, but bringing one from a nearby quarry a few miles away is a lot more affordable.

 On average, however, buyers should expect to purchase boulders by the ton.
-Prices tend to start at $100 per ton and go all the way up to $600 per ton for unique colors or unusual arched shapes.
+The typical boulders price list tends to start at $100 per ton and goes all the way up to $600 per ton for unique colors or unusual arched shapes.